DmitryRendov/aws-sandbox-terraform/audit/roles/aws-config/rules/alb_http_to_https_redirection/README.md

 ## ORG Config rules

-* Please note, that every Custom ORG Config rules use a shared IAM roles, created in this role and passed to every custom Config rule.
+* Please note, that every Custom ORG Config rules should use shared IAM roles are passed to every custom Config rule.
 Is used two IAM roles:
-  * `audit-aws-config-org-lambda-role` - the IAM role to run custom Lambda functions
+  * `audit-aws-config-org-lambda-role` - the IAM role to run custom Lambda function;
-  * `audit-aws-config-reporter-cross-account` - the IAM role that custom Lambda function can assume in other AWS accounts
+  * `audit-aws-config-reporter-cross-account` - the IAM role that custom Lambda function can assume in other AWS accounts.
-* When developing new Custom ORG Config rules make sure that it uses "ExecutionRoleName" is set as `audit-aws-config-reporter-cross-account` and run under this role.
+* When developing new Custom ORG Config rule make sure that it has "ExecutionRoleName" is set to `audit-aws-config-reporter-cross-account` and run under this role.
 Otherwise, your function won't work as expected.

+## Rule Parameters:

+None.

-## Accepted parameters
+## Important notes

-* QueueNameStartsWith - (Optional) Specify your SQS queue names to check for.
-Starting SQS queue names will suffice.
-For example, your SQS queue names are "processimages" and "extractdocs".
+> The rule ignores Internal Load Balancers.

 ## Examples

 Deploy a custom Config Rule with a overriden maximum execution frequency (Default is `TwentyFour_Hours`):
 ```
-module "sqs_encryption" {
+module "alb_http_to_https_redirection" {
-  source = "./rules/sqs_encryption"
+  source = "./rules/alb_http_to_https_redirection"

   maximum_execution_frequency = "One_Hour"
   exclude_accounts            = []